SaketKr-On-Git/User_data_Analysis_with_kafka/README.md

 The project is designed with the following components:

-- **Data Source**: We use `randomuser.me` API to generate random user data for our pipeline.
-- **Apache Airflow**: Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL database.
-- **Apache Kafka and Zookeeper**: Used for streaming data from PostgreSQL to the processing engine.
-- **Control Center and Schema Registry**: Helps in monitoring and schema management of our Kafka streams.
-- **Apache Spark**: For data processing with its master and worker nodes.
-- **Cassandra**: Where the processed data will be stored.

 - **Data Source**: The pipeline retrieves random user data using the `randomuser.me` API.
 - **Apache Airflow**: Manages the orchestration of the pipeline and facilitates storing fetched data in a PostgreSQL database.
 - **Apache Kafka and Zookeeper**: Enable data streaming from PostgreSQL to the processing engine.